schollz/goagrep/README.md

 [Go BoltDB (this version)](https://github.com/schollz/fmbs/tree/master) | 2 ms    | <1 MB  | 256K
 [agrep](https://en.wikipedia.org/wiki/Agrep)                            | 2 ms    | <1 MB  | 0 (no precomputed database nessecary)

-So why not just use `agrep`?
+## Why use `fmbs` over `agrep`?
 It seems that `agrep` really a comparable choice for most applications.
 It does not require any database and its comparable speed to `fmbs`.
+However, there are situations where `fmbs` is more useful:
-However, `agrep` has drawbacks - it is limited to 32 characters while this program is only limited to 500.
-Also, `agrep` is limited to edit distances of 8, while this program has no limit.
-This difference is really seen when comparing a big database: in a list of 255,615 book names + authors, `agrep` took ~150 ms while this program took 8 - 40 ms.
+1. `fmbs` can search much longer strings: `agrep` is limited to 32 characters while `fmbs` is only limited to 500.
+2. `fmbs` can handle more mistakes in a string: `agrep` is limited to edit distances of 8, while `fmbs` has no limit.
+3. `fmbs` can be 3-10x faster: You can set higher subset lengths to get faster speeds than `agrep`.
+For example, in a list of 255,615 book names + authors, `agrep` took ~150 ms while `fmbs` took 8 - 40 ms (using a subset length of 5).

-## How does it work
+# How does it work
 This program splits search-words into smaller subsets, and then finds the corresponding known words that contain each subset.
 It then runs Levenshtein's algorithm on the new list of known words to find the best match to the search-word.
 This _greatly_ decreases the search space and thus increases the matching speed.

 The subset length dictates how many pieces a word should be cut into, for purposes of finding partial matches for mispelled words.
 For instance example: a subset length of 3 for the word "olive" would index "oli", "liv", and "ive".
 This way, if one searched for "oliv" you could still return "olive" since subsets "oli" and "liv" can still grab the whole word and check its Levenshtein distance (which should be very close as its only missing the one letter).